 Banksy Is A Middle-Class British Guy Named Robin Cunningham

 The most popular theory about the man behind Banksy's facade is that he's actually Robin Gunningham, your Average Joe Brit from Bristol.
 Investigators used tactics most often utilized in hunting serial killers to identify Robin, who is a pretty regular guy.
-In 2008, the Daily Mail concluded that Banksy was Gunningham, whom a former classmate at an expensive private school said was really good at art.
+In 2008, the Daily Mail concluded that Banksy was Gunningham, who a former classmate at an expensive private school said was really good at art.

-What evidence do exists in this theory's favor?
+What evidence exists in this theory's favor?
 Some of Banksy's earliest works appeared near where Gunningham lived as a young man, and the roommate he lived with in his 20s later worked closely with Banksy.
 And a lot of people he hung out with at the local pub knew him as "Robin Banks"... or, "Banksy."